milkbottledude/scratchToRFR/Documentation.md

         this.btstr_rows = bootstrap_rows(all_rows)
         this.min_samp_leaf = min_samp_leaf
         this.no = 0
-        this.nodes = new Map()
+        // this.nodes = new Map()
+        this.JSONdata = {}
+        this.leaves = [] // remove in production
     }
 ```

 The `Tree` class takes in 2 args: 'all_rows' = the entire dataset excluding the first row of column names, and 'min_samp_leaf', the minimum number of samples a node must have for it to be considered a leaf and stop splitting.

-'this.no' tracks the number of node instances created in this tree, while 'this.nodes' will track the nodes that grow within the tree.
-The 'this.nodes' structure will be akin to a tree branching out from the root and will be rather confusing, so heres a concept diagram I drew of it.
+'this.no' tracks the number of node instances created in this tree, while ~~'this.nodes'~~ 'this.JSONdata' will track the nodes that grow within the tree.
+The 'this.JSONdata' structure will be akin to a tree branching out from the root.
+It's rather confusing, so heres a concept diagram I drew of it.

 ***INSERT HAND DRAWN FIG HERE***

-Fig 2.1: Concept diagram of this.nodes map
+Fig 2.1: Concept diagram of ~~this.nodes~~ this.JSONdata map

 ***explain hand drawn fig***